DoSomething/chompy/docs/imports/rock-the-vote.md

 ## Notes

-- The `details` on the post will have the row of information available for data to use.
+- Data uses the post `details` to determine `source` and `source_detail` used in voter registration reporting.
 - The `submission_created_at` date is when the importer ran.
 Details about when the registration was created/updated are in the `source_details`.
 - All of these signups will have a `source` of `importer-client` (this is how messaging is suppressed in C.io)
-- All of these posts have a `type` = `voter-reg`
-- The month that the registration came in is what informs the `action` column (e.g., february-2018-rockthevote)
+- In early iterations of the import, the month that the registration came in would inform the `action` column (e.g., february-2018-rockthevote)
-- All posts are created for a single Action ID, which is set via config variable.
-We previously would pass Campaign/Run IDs as query parameters to upsert a  `voter-reg` post for.
+- In early iterations of the import, we would pass Campaign/Run IDs as parameters within the referral code to use when upsert a  `voter-reg` post.
 - If a user shares their UTM'ed URL with other people, there could be duplicate referral codes but associated with different registrants:
   See a [screenshot](https://cl.ly/0v210N283y2X) of what this data looks like (note: the user depicted in this spreadsheet is fake.)